Kaiqi-Yang1994/kaiqi-yang1994.github.io/_pages/DCPonProj/Dimension2A5.md

 author_profile: true
 ---

-Group $G=A_5$ has 2 3-dimensional representations, one representation is as follows:
+Group $G=A_5$ has 2 irreducible 3-dimensional representations, one representation is as follows:

 $$
 \begin{align*}